 Our new additions include two squirrelly kittens and a sweet tempered goat.
-The kittens are sisters and have been a source of great comfort to my three year old son, Lincoln, who broke his collar bone a week before we got them.
-He has suffered a lot of hurt as a result, and since there is not much you can do for the injury he has had to deal with a painful healing process.
-He also hates to take medicine of any kind which prevented him what little comfort he may have been afforded.
+The kittens are sisters and have been a huge comfort to my three year old son, Lincoln, who broke his collar bone a week before.
+He has suffered a lot of hurt from the fracture, but he won’t take medicine so it’s been a painful healing process.

 Our other new member of the family is a very kind goat that we have named Blue, courtesy of Lincoln.
-He was given to us by my uncle and aunt who own a larger farm where they raise goats on a regular basis.
+Blue was given to us by my uncle and aunt who own a larger farm where they raise goats on a regular basis.
 My father-in-law gave us our original goat, Dandy, when we first moved to our farmhouse so the kids would have an animal to play with, but he has always been lonely.
-Ever since I have been on a mission to find him a friend.
-Finally, my aunt was able to get us a friendly wether, who has been a great match-up with our billy.
+I have been on a mission to find him a friend, and finally my aunt was able to get us a friendly wether, who has been a great match-up with our billy.
 Both of our kids love to help feed the goats and watch them run and play.
-Having animals is a lot of work, but it definitely helps teach children (and adults for that matter) responsibility and how to take joy out of caring for God's creation.
+Having animals is a lot of work, but it definitely helps teach children (and adults for that matter) responsibility and how to care for God's creation.

 No comments: